 It's easy to see why this filler arc was so beloved.
 It does a few things differently, it has an adversary that focuses more on strategy than confrontation, it's got some good jokes, and it does a great job of shining the spotlight on each Straw Hat, every single one of them.

-These are all, I would say, have been One Piece's greatest weaknesses up until this point.
-The bad villains, lame and repetitive jokes, and unbalanced character writing outside of dramatic flashbacks.
+These are, I would say, have been some of One Piece's greatest weaknesses up until this point, especially when it comes to the bad villains and unbalanced character writing.

 This is going to be a very hard pill to swallow for some people, but world-building does not matter.
 Lore and continuity are something that only hardcore nerds and obsessives care about, the casual audience does not.